awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

  - [vue-seed ★15](https://github.com/dulin666/vue-seed) - vue-seed is minimal seed for those looking to get up-and-running with Vue
  - [nuxt-seed ★3](https://github.com/dulin666/nuxt-seed) - nuxt-seed is minimal seed for those looking to get up-and-running with Vue and Nuxt
  - [rails_vue_melt ★2](https://github.com/midnightSuyama/rails_vue_melt) - Rails view with webpack=vue optimizer.
- - [vue-starter ★31](https://github.com/rohitkrai03/vue-starter) - A Vue.js starter kit that lets you focus on more programming and less configuration.
+ - [vue-starter ★32](https://github.com/rohitkrai03/vue-starter) - A Vue.js starter kit that lets you focus on more programming and less configuration.
  - [vue-standalone-component ★36](https://github.com/InCuca/vue-standalone-component) - A standalone component generator with documentation support using jsdoc and vue-styleguidist
  - [vuejs-wordpress-theme-starter ★108](https://github.com/EvanAgee/vuejs-wordpress-theme-starter) - A WordPress theme with the guts ripped out and replaced with Vue
  - [Cordovue ★47](https://github.com/TheMushrr00m/cordovue) - A sample Apache Cordova application using Vue.
  - [Cookiecutter-Django-Vue ★24](https://github.com/vchaptsev/cookiecutter-django-vue) - Django+VueJS+Docker customizable project generator with a large number of settings/integrations by ([@vchaptsev](https://github.com/vchaptsev/))
+ - **[iBiu ★110](https://github.com/bobiscool/iBiu)**   A visual CLI for scaffolding large Vue projects in 2 seconds.

 ### Client